-The Silver-Y Moth [ Autographa gamma]] is a migrant moth and normally migrates from Africa and the mediterrean region to the United Kingdom from June onwards.
-The moths can be active in the day and the night.
-The moths are brown to grey with an irregular white mark.
-They fly from plant to plant or flower to flower and are often observed sitting on leaves with their wings folded back.
-The moths feed on nectar and the females lay eggs either as individual eggs or in groups.
-The eggs are grey-white in colour, round and flat.
+The Silver-Y Moth (Autographa gamma) is a migrant moth which normally migrates from the African and the Mediterranean region to the United Kingdom from June.
+The moths are brown to grey with an irregular white marking, and can be active day and night.
+They fly from plant to plant, or flower to flower, and are often observed sitting on leaves with their wings folded back.
+The moths feed on nectar and the females lay eggs either as individual eggs, or in groups.
 One female can lay up to 2,000 eggs.
-After about 10-14 days caterpillars hatch from the eggs.
-The caterpillars are green with a light coloured stripe and they have a looping way of moving.
-The caterpillars are nocturnal.
-Once fully grown the caterpillar will eventually pupate as a green to black pupa, often covered in silk threads wrapped in leaves.
+The eggs are round and flat, and of grey to white colouring.
+After 10-14 days caterpillars will hatch from the eggs.
+The caterpillars are green, with a light coloured stripe, nocturnal, and have a looping way of moving.
+The caterpillar, when fully grown, will eventually pupate as a green to black pupa, often covered in silk threads and wrapped in leaves.

 Plant damage is caused by the caterpillar stage of the Silver-Y Moth life cycle.
 The caterpillars will attack greenhouse grown plants and outdoor crops, such as Peas and Beans.
 The growing points on plants are often damaged and sometimes leaves can become skeletonised after caterpillar feeding.
 Damage to Pea and Bean pods can be severe and result in an unsuccessful yield.
 The caterpillars will also leave frass on plants.

 If Silver-Y Moth caterpillars are present on plants, first try to physically remove them but if this is not possible, apply our Caterpillar Killer Nematodes directly onto the caterpillars.
 The nematodes enter inside the caterpillars and kill them.
 Nematodes provide a safe and natural way to kill pests on edible plants, as they are harmless to humans.
 Find our range of relevant products below.